mejia-dev/ice_cream_shop/README.md

     ```bash
     touch .env
     ```
   * Using any text editor, modify the file to include the following lines.
-Replace any of the values with the necessary values for the database environment being used:
+Replace any of the values with the necessary values for the database environment being used. **Please note:** Django is unable to create a MySQL database.
+This must be done manually in order for Django to use it:
     ```javascript
     DBCONFIG_NAME = "django-icecreamshop"
     DBCONFIG_USER = "YOUR_USERNAME_HERE"